 - be not-for-profit whether that be a volunteering project or a social enterprise

-Applications will be reviewed and you will be contacted within 3 weeks of submitting your application.
+Applications will be reviewed and you will be contacted within three weeks of submitting your application.
 If you would like to discuss your application in advance, please contact firstname.lastname@example.org.

 Staff and students at the University are invited to bid for funding from the University Community Fund to develop new, and extend existing community projects.
 Up to £5,000 will normally be made available for small-scale projects, for which applications are assessed by the Volunteering and Community Committee Executive Group.